Neck pain sucks.

 The next crucial step is to change the output of your soft tissue and joints.
 Because when these function better, you feel better.

-I hold a free workshop on this topic so that you can dig deeper, see and hear me teach specific movement drills, and get more tools to make your neck and shoulder tension a thing of the past.
+Over a thousand folks have healed their neck and shoulder pain by using what I teach in my online workshop, Kiss Neck And Shoulder Tension Goodbye.
+In that nearly hour long teaching and coaching session delivered direct to your computer or mobile device, you’ll dig deeper, see and hear me teach specific movement drills, and get more tools to make your neck and shoulder tension a thing of the past.